MzeroMiko/VMamba/README.md

 ### Analysis Tools

-VMamba includes tools for visualizing mamba "attention" and effective receptive field.
+VMamba includes tools for visualizing mamba "attention" and effective receptive field, analysing throughput and train-throughput.
 Use the following commands to perform analysis:

 ```bash
 # Visualize Mamba "Attention"